gitpan/CGI-Alternatives/README.md

     print $out;

-=head2 The Template File
+## The Template File

-Here's a key point - this template file will be re-used by B<all> the following framework examples with absolutely no modifications.
+Here's a key point - this template file will be re-used by **all** the following framework examples with absolutely no modifications.
 We can move between the frameworks without having to do any porting of the HTML because it has been divorced from the controller code.
 What did i say?
 Separation of concerns: win.